2030 Winter Olympics: Bidding process

+The Albertville pylon, a remnant of the 1992 Olympic Winter Games, where the Olympic flag arrived after the 2026 Winter Olympics.

+During the 135th IOC Session in January 2020, FHC chair Octavian Morariu identified that Barcelona—Zaragoza, Salt Lake City (which hosted in 2002, but was understood to prefer to host the 2034 so that it would not take place immediately after the 2028 Summer Olympics in Los Angeles), and Sapporo (which hosted in 1972) had entered into continuous dialogue regarding hosting a future Winter Olympics in 2030 or later.
+Spain dropped out in 2022 amid disputes between the autonomous Catalonian and Aragonian governments.
+In March 2023, Switzerland revealed that it had entered into continuous dialogue.
+In July 2023, the French National Olympic and Sports Committee announced its intent to enter into continuous dialogue with the FHC for a bid focusing on the French Alps.
+Sweden also proposed a Stockholm–Åre bid, after the cities lost the 2026 Games to Milan–Cortina.

-On 29 November 2023, per the recommendation of the Future Host Commission, the IOC Executive Board invited the French National Olympic and Sports Committee to targeted dialogue proposing that the 2030 Winter Olympics be held in the French Alps.
+On 29 November 2023, per the recommendation of the Future Host Commission, the IOC Executive Board invited the French National Olympic and Sports Committee to targeted dialogue, proposing the French Alps as preferred host of the 2030 Winter Olympics.
+Switzerland would enter into "privileged dialogue" for potentially hosting in 2038.
 The French Alps were conditionally ratified as hosts during the 142nd IOC Session on 24 July 2024 in Paris, France; as per the new bid process, the vote was in the form of a referendum to the 95 IOC delegates.
-The decision to award the Games was made under the condition that financial guarantees from federal and state governments be secured by October 2024; usually, these are secured as part of the bid process, but this was hindered by the French political crisis and 2024 French legislative elections.

-In October 2024, then-prime minister Michel Barnier sent a letter to IOC president Thomas Bach to confirm the French government's financial support.
+The decision to award the Games was made under the condition that financial guarantees from the French government and local authorities be secured by October 2024; usually, these are secured as part of the bid process, but this was hindered by the then-ongoing French political crisis following the 2024 French legislative election.
+In October 2024, prime minister Michel Barnier sent a letter to IOC president Thomas Bach to confirm the French government's financial support.